MSUSEL/Pique-Lite/README.md

 # PIQUE-LITE

-An application used to visualize PIQUE result/output result, built with React, Redux, JavaScript, HTML, and CSS.
+An application built with React, Redux, JavaScript, HTML, and CSS used to visualize PIQUE results.

-# Table of Content
+# Table of Contents
 * About PIQUE-LITE
 * Components
 * Screenshots